ipfs/go-ipfs-example-plugin/README.md

 If you want to upgrade or use a different official release of Kubo:

   1. `go get github.com/ipfs/kubo@<version>`
-  2. Verify `boxo`, `datastore` and other dependencies are aligned with the version of Kubo.
+  2. Verify `datastore` and other dependencies are aligned with the version of Kubo.
 Otherwise set the right versions manually.
   3. `go mod tidy`.

 In some cases, fully removing the second, "indirect requires" block in `go.mod` and running `go mod tidy` will fix wrong indirect requires.